Wandalen/wTools/module/core/data_fmt/docs/invariant/005_caption.md

 #### Invariant 3 — Single Output Line

 The caption always occupies exactly one output line ending with a newline character.
-No combination of title length, caption field count, or terminal width can cause the caption to span multiple lines.
+No combination of title length, caption field count, terminal width, or embedded line breaks can cause the caption to span multiple lines.

 ### Enforcement Mechanism

 Invariant 1 is enforced by an early-exit guard in `render_caption_if_present()` that skips the caption path entirely when the caption field on `TableConfig` is absent (`None`).
 Invariant 2 is enforced by the `saturating_sub` clamp applied to the trailing rule width computation using the rendered table width (`compute_total_row_width(primary_widths)`), not the terminal width.
-Invariant 3 is enforced by the single-string assembly in the rendering algorithm — exactly one newline character is appended at the end, and no newlines appear inside the content or lead prefix.
+Invariant 3 is enforced by `sanitize_line_breaks()` in `content_str()` which replaces all line-break sequences (`\r\n`, `\r`, `\n`) with spaces before assembly, and by the single-string assembly in the rendering algorithm which appends exactly one newline at the end.

 ### Violation Consequences